A participant asked what the most user-friendly software they can use in their infrastructure asset management practice is.

 Another question to ask is “What are my business processes?”

-Ross explained that business process is around quality assurance; a business process is around updating a data and other related stuff.
+Ross explained that the business process is around quality assurance; a business process is around updating data and other related stuff.

 Ross concluded that when you’ve got all of that lined up, then go for some infrastructure asset management software.

 He further said that you’ll know what the answer is at that point too because you have a fairly good idea of what it is you want, and how much you want to use it, and how you want to need to use it.